wp-plugins/generatewp-oembed/readme.txt

 = Installation =
 1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
 2. Search for "GenerateWP oEmbed".
-3. Install GenerateWP plugin by pressing the plugin "Install" button.
+3. Install the plugin by pressing the "Install" button.
-4. Activate the GenerateWP plugin.
+4. Activate the plugin by pressing the "Activate" button.

 = Updating =
 * Use WordPress automatic updates to upgrade to the latest version.
 Ensure to backup your site just in case.